bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Note that the ``CALLBACK_VERSION`` and ``CALLBACK_NAME`` definitions are required for properly functioning plugins for Ansible version 2.0 and later. ``CALLBACK_TYPE`` is mostly needed to distinguish 'stdout' plugins from the rest, since you can only load one plugin that writes to stdout.

-For example callback plugins, see the source code for the `callback plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_
+For example callback plugins, see the source code for the `callback plugins included with Ansible Base <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_

 .. _developing_connection_plugins: